 The coronavirus pandemic has had, and will continue to have, profound effects on individual and College plans.
 We will have to work together to determine how to continue to support members of our community moving forward.
 The one-year extension of the tenure-clock described above is the central means by which we recognize the impact on junior faculty especially.

-2. Will I be able to travel to conferences, symposia, invited talks, etc., this spring?
+2. Will I be able to travel to conferences, symposia, invited talks, etc., this summer?

 3. Can faculty invite people to campus?

 No. We strongly encourage you to hold all meetings, presentations, class visits, and collaborations virtually.
 Any funds from the Lectures & Concerts committee, the dean’s office, or any endowed funding source will be extended to next year upon request.
 Contact Ann Ostwald with any questions.

 4. What is Bowdoin’s policy on digital content and intellectual property (IP) rights?

 According to Bowdoin’s existing IP policy, faculty members retain the rights to their intellectual contributions, and this continues to be true on digital platforms.
 Moreover, none of the platforms which support online teaching and learning may claim IP rights over content created by faculty or by students.